James Longstreet: Subsequent activities

 On March 29, 1858, Longstreet wrote to the adjutant general's office in Washington, D.C. requesting that he be assigned to recruiting duty in the East, which would allow him to better educate his children.
 He was granted a six-month leave, but the request for assignment in the East was denied, and he was instead directed to serve as major and paymaster for the 8th Infantry in Leavenworth, Kansas.
 He left his son Garland in a school at Yonkers, New York, before journeying to Kansas.
 On the way, Longstreet came across his old friend Grant in St. Louis, Missouri.
-Longstreet's time in Leavenworth lasted about a year until he was transferred to Colonel Garland's department in Albuquerque, New Mexico, to serve as paymaster, where he was joined by Louise and their children.
+After about a year in Leavenworth, he was transferred to Colonel Garland's department in Albuquerque, New Mexico, to serve as paymaster, where he was joined by Louise and their children.

 Knowledge of Longstreet's prewar life is extremely limited.
 His experience resembles that of many Civil War generals insofar as he went to West Point, served with distinction in the War with Mexico, and continued his career in the peacetime army of the 1850s.
 But beyond that, there are few details.
 He left no diary, and his lengthy memoirs focus almost entirely on recounting and defending his Civil War military record.
 They reveal little of his personal side while providing only a very cursory view of his pre-war activities.
-Not only that, but an 1889 fire destroyed his personal papers, making it so that the number of "[e]xisting antebellum private letters written by Longstreet [could] be counted on one hand".
+An 1889 fire destroyed his personal papers, making it so that the number of "[e]xisting antebellum private letters written by Longstreet [could] be counted on one hand".